LastPass Review: Quick Expert Summary

 You can also share one or more items via the Sharing Center, by clicking on the red ‘+’ button.

 LastPass’s sharing function worked flawlessly in my tests.
 I shared a couple of passwords with a colleague who already had a LastPass account.
-After receiving an email from LastPass which informed him of the password share, my colleague logged into his LastPass account and accepted the passwords I’d shared with him.
+After receiving an email from LastPass that informed him of the password share, my colleague logged into his LastPass account and accepted the passwords I’d shared with him.
 Because I chose not to let my colleague view the shared passwords, he could only use them (without seeing what the actual passwords were).

 LastPass also lets you revoke access to an entry at any time.
 All you have to do is go to the Sharing Center and click on the ‘x’ button next to an entry, and the password recipient will no longer have access to that entry.